 Every year, renowned artists from all over the world bring their talent to Amsterdam for the annual Light Festival.
 The event runs between December and January in the city center and is best enjoyed by boat as the canals are brought to life with light sculptures.
 Many historical buildings are also transformed by glittering lights which can be enjoyed independently or via a guided walking tour.
 The event is very popular, so it is advisable to book tickets in advance.

 The lights in Prague illuminate its Christmas market, which is one of the prettiest in Europe.
 Between November 28 and January 6, the Old Town Square in the heart of the city is packed with dozens of wooden stalls all adorned in festive colorful lights.
 The central feature is the beautiful Christmas tree, which is impeccably decorated with ornaments.
 Visitors who come to enjoy the holiday lights are treated to stalls selling roast chestnuts, mulled wine, Czech Christmas biscuits, and local sausages.

 10. Vilnius, Lithuania

-On December 1, the holiday season is kicked off in Vilnius with the lighting of the Christmas tree.
-The capital, Lithuania, is well known for its unique Christmas tree lights, and each year the designs are very much kept a secret until the unveiling.
-Last year the tree was lit with over 100,000 blue and white bulbs, which stretched over three miles in length.
+On December 1, the holiday season is kicked off in Lithuania with the lighting of the Christmas tree.
+The capital, Vilnius, is well known for its unique Christmas tree lights, and each year the designs are very much kept a secret until the unveiling.
+In 2019 the tree was lit with over 100,000 blue and white bulbs, which stretched over three miles in length.
 Vilnius’s tree is also sustainable, as it is constructed from 6,000 branches of other damaged trees.